ansegura7/DataCompression/README.md

 </details>

 ## Data
-PNG images and plain textbook of different sizes.
+PNG images and plain textbook of different sizes and different languages (English and Spanish).

 ## Python Dependencies
 ```